I wanted a kind of strange means of controlling time travel.

 • Tritica – western drier continent (literally, wheat)

 Backbones do not seem to have ever evolved on Amity.
 Instead, the two predominant species are mollusks.

 Malostrea are little clam-like creatures, and are the more intelligent species, exhibiting hunting behaviors within a pack-like structure.
 The name is Latin for bad oyster.
 Procul, their prey, are large squid-like beasts.
 The name is Latin for faraway.

 So often, we see alien planets as being all too conveniently perfect for every purpose.
-They’re clean, the climate is wonderful, and there are no major predators.
-Amity isn’t like that.
+They’re clean, and the climate is wonderful.
+Plus there are no major predators.
+However, Amity isn’t like that.
 For all returns to this world, I’ll call it by its more or less canon name, Archer’s World.

 Spotlight on an Original Nonsentient Species – Perrazin

 Perrazin were almost an afterthought originally.

 As I wrote the In Between Days series, it became necessary to create nonsentient food animals for the Calafans.
 Furthermore, I had already established that both Doug and Melissa enjoy hunting, partly for sport, but mainly for food.
 In Together, I briefly mention perrazin and described them as big, blond buffalo.
 By the time of Temper, I wanted to start that book with a hunting scene, so it was time to show perrazin.